Psychology

 Bachelor of Science (B.S.)

-Student and professor working with brain model
+Psychology student and professor working with brain model

 Earn Your Psychology Degree at UW

 Psychology is a complex field.
-Likewise, earning a bachelor of science in psychology means understanding the complexities of human behavior and culture from a variety of perspectives: biological, cognitive, clinical, developmental and social psychological.
+Likewise, earning a bachelor's of science in psychology means understanding the complexities of human behavior and culture from a variety of perspectives: biological, cognitive, clinical, developmental and social psychological.

 The psychology program at UW teaches students to understand human behavior from biological, clinical, cognitive, developmental, neuroscientific and social psychological perspectives.
 Students will graduate the program prepared for a range of careers or to pursue an advanced degree in psychology or related fields.